lulav/ros2_fprime_bridge/README.md

     docker-compose up

+**Note:** if you don't have docker-compose installed, install it with:

+    sudo apt install docker-compose

 ### Monitoring

 At this point, you can open `127.0.0.1:5000` in your favorite browser and see the GDS GUI running.
 If you open the charts tab and choose `the_controller.u` from the dropdown menu, you should see something similar to the following telemetry: